 - Out of consideration to your fellow residents, you may not make excessive or disruptive noise at any time. - You must exercise extra restraint between 10.00pm and 7.00am when most other residents are likely to be sleeping.
-This includes weekends and public holidays. - You are also expected to take some responsibility for the noise around you, by asking others to be quiet when they are being unreasonably noisy or unintentionally disruptive. - You must lower your noise level when asked to by other residents. - If you experience problems with the volume of noise that you cannot solve, contact a member of staff. - You are also expected to be considerate of residents in the immediate neighbourhood of the residence.
+This includes weekends and public holidays. - You are also expected to take some responsibility for the noise around you, by asking others to be quiet when they are being unreasonably noisy or unintentionally disruptive.

+- You must lower your noise level when asked to by other residents. - Large speakers and/or sound systems are not permitted and may be confiscated due to the risk of impact on other students. - If you experience problems with the volume of noise that you cannot solve, contact a member of staff. - You are also expected to be considerate of residents in the immediate neighbourhood of the residence.
 This means not causing any unnecessary disturbance or annoyance. - Upon completing end of semester exams, you must show consideration to other residents who are still studying for exams. - Any breach of noise curfews during examination periods will be viewed seriously and you will face disciplinary action which may result in a fine and termination of your residency.